 Great attention to detail has been taken to ensure that all of the parts are made in the style of the period.
 The OMC-5 Rotative Engine incorporates an early Rotor which is delightfully Edwardian in design.
 This is a composite structure made up of over 50 parts and incorporating the six armatures.
-The A-frame chassis and the authentic terminal connectors are all true to the times.
+The elegant pillars supporting the shaft and the authentic terminal connectors are all true to the times.

 Produced from high quality brass, silver steel and zinc coated steel with copper windings on magnet steel cores, the model is mounted on a classic hardwood base that also conceals the battery box and other modern considerations such as the diode that prevents sparking at the timing blades.
 All of the steel parts that are subject to magnetism are constructed from Remco B Magnet steel to prevent the build up of residual magnetism.

-A detailed and illustrated instruction manual is provided and the components are packed in numbered packages that correspond to sections in this manual.
-A Spares Packet of the smallest and most often “lost” components is provided.
+Very detailed and illustrated assembly instructions are provided and the components are packed in numbered packages that correspond to sections in these assembly instructions.
+A Spares Packet of the smallest and most often “lost” components is also provided.

 The kit contains approximately 180 parts that need to be assembled.
-These parts are supplied in numbered packages that relate to corresponding numbers in the instruction manual.
+These parts are supplied in numbered packages that relate to corresponding numbers in the assembly instructions.

-A very detailed and illustrated instruction manual is provided that also becomes a record of construction.
+Very detailed and illustrated assembly instructions are provided that also become a record of construction.

 No machining or soldering is necessary.
 Only hand tools are required.
 A BA spanner tool is provided in the kit.

-The two piece hardwood base is unfinished and will need drilling (template provided).
+The all hardwood base is unfinished and will need drilling (template provided).
 It will also need polishing or varnishing.
 The base top has a diameter of 120mm (4, 3/4in) and is 30mm (1, 1/4in) high.
 The overall diameter is 155mm (6in) approximately.